aws-samples/aws-modernization-with-cprime/content/80_Collaborating/Add_Comment.md

 Open the “gnome” story details pane.
 You can do this from the project backlog view or from the active sprint view by clicking on the story.

-Scroll down the details pane to show the Comment section, or click on the “word bubble” icon along the left side of the details pane.
+Scroll down the details pane to show the **Comment** section, or click on the “word bubble” icon along the left side of the details pane.

 ![Story_details_comment_section](/images/80_Collaboration/Story_details_comment_section.png)

-Click on the **“Comment”** button.
+Click on the **Comment** button.
 This will open a comment editing box in the details pane.

 ![Comment_test_box](/images/80_Collaboration/Comment_text_box.png)

 In the comment, we want to specifically call out Quinn to ask Quinn to provide information.
-Calling out a specific user in a comment is referred to as an “@mention”, which is a way to draw that person’s attention to the comment.
+Calling out a specific user in a comment is referred to as an **“@mention”**, which is a way to draw that person’s attention to the comment.
 When you mention a user, they will get a notification.

 In the comment text box, type “@”.
 Notice that a suggestion list of users appears below the comment text box.
 You can narrow the list by typing the first character of the person’s name after the “@”.